firemanxbr/http-service/README.md

 # http-service
-Example of an HTTP service using best practices in place
+Example of an HTTP service using best practices in place.

 ---
 ## Introduction